AsalAbbasNejad/NEARABLE-TECHNOLOGIES-FOR-HEALTH-DATA-SCIENCE/README.md

 ---

-# Multi-ROI Extraction
+# ROI Extraction

+The framework uses facial regions to extract RGB traces related to blood-volume changes.

-Three facial skin regions are extracted:
+In the offline pipeline, multiple facial skin ROIs are used:

 - Forehead
-- Left Cheek
+- Left cheek
-- Right Cheek
+- Right cheek

-The average RGB value from all ROIs is used as the physiological signal.

-Using multiple skin regions improves robustness against:

-- Illumination changes
-- Motion corruption
-- Partial occlusions
-- Tracking inaccuracies
+The average RGB values from these regions are combined to improve robustness against local illumination changes, partial occlusion, and tracking inaccuracies.

+In the live implementation, only one green face box is displayed in the preview to keep the interface simple and readable.
+Internally, a central skin-oriented crop inside the detected face box is used for RGB extraction, while the saved video remains raw and does not include the overlay box.

+This design prevents graphical annotations from corrupting the pixels used later for rPPG analysis.

 ---

 # Blood Volume Pulse (BVP) Extraction